x-zair/ONT_truthset/README.md

 - A 261 bp insert region (positions 2554–2785) was selected for modification.
 - Two chimeric plasmids were created by replacing this insert with sequences from Wild-type and Omicron variants.

 Plasmid mixtures were prepared at varying ratios to simulate ground-truth complexity.
 Nine mixture sets, along with three clonal plasmids, are available at the [repository](https://www.ncbi.nlm.nih.gov/bioproject/1245633).
+Sanger reads of all chimeric plasmids can be found in the [/sanger_plasmids](/sanger_plasmids) folder

 <img src="/img/vector.png" alt="plasmid design" style="width:40%; height:auto;"/>